SPARTAN: A Sparse Transformer World Model Attending to What Matters: Related Works

-In a broader context, enforcing sparse connections between tokens in Transformers has also been explored in other settings such as NLP \cite{correia2019adaptively, child2019generating, leviathan2024selectiveattentionimprovestransformer} and computer vision \cite{zhou2024adapt}.
-These methods requires pre-defined mask based on domain knowledge such as sentence structures or spatial proximity, and are primarily designed for computation efficiency.
-SPARTAN can be seen as a way to learn these masks from data by regularising the flow of information between tokens.
+In a broader context, enforcing sparse connections between tokens in Transformers has also been explored in other settings, such as NLP \citep{correia2019adaptively, child2019generating, leviathan2024selectiveattentionimprovestransformer} and computer vision \citep{zhou2024adapt}.
+These methods require pre-defined masks based on domain knowledge, such as paragraph structures.
+SPARTAN differs from these approaches as it does not require any pre-defined masks and can be seen as a way to learn these masks from data.
+To this end, investigating the application of sparsity-regularised hard attention in these domains outside of world modelling offers a tantalising avenue for future research.

+On a conceptual level, our work is also related to the notion of the Consciousness Prior~\cite{bengio2017consciousness}, which advocates for an attention-like mechanism that selects a sparse bottleneck of 'active' entities in any given scene.
+This idea is realised in~\cite{zhao2021a}, showing that the sparsity induced by the Consciousness Prior leads to improved generalisation in model-based planning tasks.
+Our approach differs from this idea in two principal ways: 1) \cite{zhao2021a} requires pre-specifying the number of active entities, whereas the sparse attention in our approach flexibly attends to a varying number of objects in a state-dependent manner.
+2) In the Consciousness Prior framework, the model is sparse in the sense that it chooses a small subset of objects that is active.
+In contrast, we consider a complementary kind of sparsity, where we model the dynamics of all objects but use sparse attention to determine how each object depends on other objects.